 Earn $200 back after you spend $2,000 in purchases on your new Card within the first 6 months of Card Membership.
 You will receive the $200 back in the form of a statement credit.

-The Blue Cash Everyday Card is a great cash-back American Express card with no annual fee.
-It earns a solid 3% cash back at U.S. supermarkets, on U.S. online retail purchases and at U.S. gas stations, on up to $6,000 per year.
+The Blue Cash Everyday Card is a great cash back American Express card with no annual fee.
+It earns a solid 3% cash back at U.S. supermarkets, on U.S. online retail purchases and at U.S. gas stations (up to $6,000 per year in each category, then 1%).

 The Blue Cash Everyday® Card from American Express is a cash-back rewards card that offers a good balance of rewards and costs.
 It’s notable for a 3% cash-back rewards rate on bonus categories and no annual fee (see rates & fees).
-If you’re looking for a simple card to get cash back and earn a bonus on supermarket and gas categories, this card could fit your spending needs.
-Read more about the Amex Blue Cash Everyday card to decide if it deserves a coveted spot in your wallet (Terms Apply).
+If you’re looking for a simple card to get cash back on everyday spending categories, this card could fit your needs.
+Read more about the American Express Blue Cash Everyday Card to decide if it deserves a coveted spot in your wallet (Terms Apply).

-Cash back is received in the form of Reward Dollars that can be redeemed as a statement credit.
+Cash back is received in the form of Reward Dollars that can be redeemed as a statement credit, or at Amazon.com checkout.

 Pros